 In the Jordan neighborhood, carpooling is still a popular way to get to and from work.
 NeighborhoodScout's analysis reveals that 26.0% of commuters carpool here, which is more than in 97.6% of all U.S. neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Jordan neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Jordan neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 11.7% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.0% of all neighborhoods in America.

 Did you know that the Jordan neighborhood has more Scots-Irish and Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 31.4% of this neighborhood's residents have Scots-Irish ancestry and 2.2% have Native American ancestry.